jieter/django-tables2/docs/pages/table-data.rst

 Populating a table with data
 ============================

-Tables are compatible with a range of input data structures.
+Tables can be created from a range of input data structures.
 If you've seen the tutorial you'll have seen a queryset being used, however any iterable that supports :func:`len` and contains items that expose key-based access to column values is fine.